Teaching for Diversity and Social Justice (3rd. ed). M. Adams, L. Bell, D. Goodman & K. Joshi (Eds.). New York: Routledge, 2016.

 Articles and Book Chapters

-Not Me!: Anticipating, Preventing and Working with Pushback to Social Justice Education with Elite Students (with Rebecca Drago), (Forthcoming Jan.
-2020).
-In K. Swalwell & D. Spikes (Eds.), Educating Elites for Social Justice: Promising Practices and Lessons Learned.
+Not Me!: Anticipating, Preventing and Working with Pushback to Social Justice Education with Elite Students (with Rebecca Drago), in K. Swalwell & D. Spikes (Eds.), Anti-Oppressive Education in "Elite" Schools: Promising Practices and Cautionary Tales from the Field (2021).
 New York: Teachers College Press.

 Cultural Competence for Equity and Inclusion: A Framework for Individual and Organizational Change (April, 2020).Understanding and Dismantling Privilege Journal, Vol.10 (1), p.
 5-24.